askap-vast/vast-pipeline/docs/quickstart/installation.md

     !!! tip
         If you are intending to deploy an instance of the pipeline onto a server, you may also want to install the recommended production extras with `pip install .[prod]`.
 However, note that these are recommendations only and there are other alternative packages that may work just as well.

+    !!! tip
+        If you intend to contribute to development of the pipeline, you will need the Python dependency management tool [Poetry](https://python-poetry.org).
+See the [development guidelines](../developing/localdevenv.md).

 ## Front-End Assets Quickstart